training in self-management support

 A minimum number of registrations are required.
 We reserve the right to cancel a training course if it does not bring together enough participants.
 Where applicable, we will only reimburse the registration fees already paid.

-The registration fee for the Self-Management Support Training is $425 (taxes not applicable) and includes a facilitator’s guide based on your chosen theme (anxiety, depression, bipolarity, self-esteem, workplace balance).
+The registration fee for the Self-Management Support Training is $425 (taxes not applicable) and includes a virtual workshop facilitator’s guide based on your chosen theme (anxiety, depression, bipolarity, self-esteem, workplace balance).
+To obtain a hard copy of the guide, an additional charge of $128 (plus postage and taxes) will be applied.

 objectives of the training